stream-protocol/checkout-donation-platform/README.md

 ### The Donation Platform
 The Donation platform consists of the following components:
-- `donations-api`:  API endpoints used to integrate StreamPay donate into a Solana Pay checkout flow
+- `donations-api`:  API endpoints used to integrate StreamPay donate into a StreamPay / Solana Pay checkout flow
 - `donations-component`: ready-to-use React component that uses Stream Protocol´s Donations API
 - `merchant-portal`: web app for merchants to configure the donation options presented at checkout and to access metadata and analytics
 - `recipient-portal`: web app for donation recipients to access metadata and analytics